ArrigoCoen/Faculty_schedule_simulation/06 Grading skeletons/README.md

 Here is explained how we grade the skeletons.

-Before we can grade a skeleton we need the numner of students simulated and the following matrixes:
+Before we can grade a skeleton we need the number of students simulated and the following matrixes:

 - Number of students expected for the next semester _mat\_students\_sim_ (by hour and subject).